Aspartate–tRNA ligase, cytoplasmic

-Aspartyl-tRNA synthetase, cytoplasmic is an enzyme that in humans is encoded by the DARS gene.
+Aspartate–tRNA ligase, cytoplasmic, also called aspartyl-tRNA synthetase 1, is an enzyme that in humans is encoded by the DARS1 gene (previously DARS).

-Aspartyl-tRNA synthetase (DARS) is part of a multienzyme complex of aminoacyl-tRNA synthetases.
+The DARS1 enzyme is part of a multienzyme complex of aminoacyl-tRNA synthetases.
 Aspartyl-tRNA synthetase charges its cognate tRNA with aspartate during protein biosynthesis.

 Clinical significance

-Mutations in DARS have been identified as the cause of leukoencephalopathy, hypomyelination with brain stem and spinal cord involvement and leg spasticity (HBSL).
+Mutations in DARS1 have been identified as the cause of leukoencephalopathy, hypomyelination with brain stem and spinal cord involvement and leg spasticity (HBSL).